chain4travel/camino-docs/docs/faq/glossary.md

 Partner responsible for verifying and validating transactions and maintaining the integrity of the blockchain.

-Also, depending on the context, it refers to the node (physical server) of the Partner that runs the Camino Node application.
+Also, depending on the context it refers to the node (physical server) of the Partner that runs the Camino Node application.

 ## Vertical